zhao19991111/hack-now/README.md

 ### Dependencies

 Dependencies for javascript are managed by npm and yarn.
-Dependencies for python are saved in requirements.txt in the root directory To update dependencies:
+Dependencies for python are saved in requirements.txt in the root directory.

+To update dependencies:

 ```